 One downside in the area of comfort is that they aren’t the most comfortable for longer listening sessions (like around 3+ hours).
-The headband doesn’t have as much padding as a pair like the QC35s or V-Moda LP2s do.
+The headband doesn’t have as much padding as a pair like the QC35 or V-Moda Crossfade LP2 do.
 Also, they tend to be more uncomfortable for people with bigger ears due to their smaller padded ear cushions.
 (Sometimes “one size fits all” doesn’t stay true to it’s saying.)

 They are also noted as not having the best ventilation which can be a key determining factor when considering a purchase.

-All in all, the Sennheiser 4.50 Wireless Bluetooth Headphones seem like a great option for those of you that can’t go without premium sound quality but are willing to sacrifice in other areas such as comfort.
+All in all, the Sennheiser HD 4.50 Wireless seem like a great option for those of you that can’t go without premium sound quality but are willing to sacrifice in other areas such as comfort.